YAML Schema Reference

 behaviourModifiers:

-analytical_thinking: 1
+analytical-thinking: 1

 human: